OpenBfS/UncertRadio/README.md

 ```
 Now restart the build and install process (see above).

-### Build the documentation
+#### Build the Documentation
-The documentation can be build in two ways.
+The documentation can be built in two ways.
 The easiest way is to include the
-cmake option BUILD_DOCS=T and build the documentation together with the code.
+cmake option `BUILD_DOCS=T` and build the documentation together with the code.
 ```bash
 cmake -B build -DBUILD_DOCS=T -DCMAKE_BUILD_TYPE=Release
 ```

-However, you can build it on its own by running the make_docs.py file in the docs folder:
+However, you can build it on its own by running the `make_docs.py` file in the `docs` folder:
 ```bash
 cd docs
 python make_docs.py